darioflute/sospex/README.md

 python (https://www.continuum.io/downloads).
 You will have to use the Python 3.x distribution.

-Then, install wxpython:

-conda install wxpython

-You have also to install the conda packages lmfit and wcsaxes:
+You have also to install the conda packages lmfit:

 conda install -c astropy lmfit

-conda install -c astropy wcsaxes

 At this point you can install sospex: